swiftlang/swift-evolution/proposals/0433-mutex.md

   /// - Warning: Recursive calls to `withLock` within the
   ///   closure parameter has behavior that is platform dependent.
   ///   Some platforms may choose to panic the process, deadlock,
   ///   or leave this behavior unspecified.
+This will never
+  ///   reacquire the lock however.
   ///
   /// - Parameter body: A closure with a parameter of `State`
   ///   that has exclusive access to the value being stored within